 The time required to onboard well, too, is enormous.
 Sales & Marketing Management notes the average organization spends 73 days training entry-level sales reps.
 And even experienced sales professionals still require an average of nearly a week’s time to get up to speed.

-Here are a few of the types of videos our customers recommend to expand your sales enablement resources and help new sales team members ramp up quickly and completely:
+Here are a few of the types of videos our customers recommend to expand your sales enablement resources and help new sales team members ramp up quickly and completely.

-Culture, vision and mission statements.
+1. Show new hires your culture.
 What your company does, how you do it, and most importantly, why you do it, is essential information for anyone coming into your organization.
 Yet in almost every organization’s onboarding process, these guiding-principle statements are simply printed out and slipped into the “welcome aboard” folder — a box checked.

 Video helps bring these strategic statements alive.
 Ask executives across your organization to share their take on the why that drives your company, and help viewers actually see the passion and enthusiasm built up in these ideals to help them better join in with your organization’s culture.

-Company tours.
+2. Give virtual company tours.
 Sometimes the greatest challenge in being new is just learning where to go.
 And yet, especially for large organizations, an in-person tour of the corporate headquarters or field offices, including safety-related locations, isn’t practical.
 Video tours of the workplace help employees settle in more quickly.

 Invite your front-line managers to record their own office introductions, highlighting places important to their teams.
 This doesn’t have to be a burden — they can simply record the tour they give the next time a new person starts.
 Having the recording available in the future will help new reps — as well as your existing remote employees when they visit the home office.

-Departmental overviews.
+3. Explain the roles of different departments.
 The sales team onboarding processes shouldn’t be focused solely on sales.
 Interdepartmental training is key to a sales team’s success because it helps salespeople understand the bigger picture.

 Ask your colleagues in other departments to record a brief introduction to their work, as well as any pointers they’d want to make sure members of the sales team know.
 You might find these sessions generate a few best practices that are valuable to share even with tenured members of your team.

-Product demonstrations.
+4. Give product demonstrations.
 There’s no better way to help someone understand your business, products, and processes than with a full demonstration.
 But onboarding demos can be a big challenge.

 First, they require your managers or specialists to find time to walk through every detail and every feature — no small challenge, especially for growing organizations.
 Worse still, no matter how perfect your onboarding demo, if it’s delivered live, your new hire only gets one chance to see and remember every last important fact and facet presented.
 For most people that’s a big request, especially when they’re already facing down a dozen other new hire requirements.